Alena-Alexander/Tic-Tac-Toe/README.md

     Ctrl-)Board: The Game checks if there's a winner Board-)Ctrl: There's no winner yet, nor is there a tie Ctrl-)AI: The AI is the current player
-    AI-)Ctrl: The AI finds the best move using minimax Strat-)Board: Minmax is evaluated
+    AI-)Strat: The AI finds the best move using minimax Strat-)Board: Minmax is evaluated
     Board-)Strat: A best score is determined
     Board-)AI: A move is made by the AI